– Great God! I’d rather be

 “Not exactly, but hurry up all the same,” Obum appealed as they walked along in the silence of the implied urgency.

 With hindsight it was easily decipherable that what really lent exigency to the situation was its connection with the Hometown’s annual festival of native regeneration.
 In fact, had the event been scheduled to come and pass on its own like was initially prospected, half the town would not have bordered to see it – let alone in a rush.
-But as if the gods had a hand in it, its executors had with sleight wangled it into the events that counted the local New Year and it became the talk of the town.
+But as if the gods had a hand in it, its executors had, with a sleight of other possible appendages, wangled it into the events that counted the local New Year.
+Any wonder then that almost overnight it became the talk of the town.

 Much unlike Ogbonna, as any observer would easily discern.
 Like all prone to the vagaries of wood and the spirits that are claimed to rule the earth inhabiting therein, there was always more to everything than met the eye.
 He often saw issues where no one else did.
 Regarding the unfolding event, he had a mind as crossed as his fingers.
 Avowedly not a one to be fooled by the shenanigans of any Johnny Just Come, he waited the judgement that would only be passed by his ever discerning eyes at its denouement.
 In fact, he was the first soul to raise a hue when Ahamefuna had returned from wherever he had sojourned for close to a decade with a strange woman.
 And now the woman had assembled all the virgins in the land to tutor them a dance.
 Put simply, he smelled a rodent rutting in the ensuing mess.
 But he was never a one to blow against the wind as someone had put to song.